 Look closely at the glass panels, and you'll see 1,113 scenes depicting Old Testament and New Testament biblical stories.
 French King Louis "The Pious" IX built the chapel, which was completed in 1248, to house his collection of sacred religious relics including Christ's Crown of Thorns.

 What's the best way to experience Sainte Chapelle?
-Get tickets to explore on your own (you can also save with discounted combo tickets that include the Conciergerie next door) - or see this beautiful medieval gem by candlelight at a classical music concert (find the complete schedule here).
+Get tickets to explore on your own (you can also save with discounted combo tickets that include the Conciergerie next door, or a guided tour plus tickets to both attractions) - or see this beautiful medieval gem by candlelight at a classical music concert (find the complete schedule here).

 La Conciergerie's immense medieval halls with soaring arches and vaulted ceilings alone make it worth seeing, and an optional "HistoPad" brings it to life with virtual reality for an immersive experience.
 But that's far from all you'll see here.